Emergency Kits for Everyday Places

 - hand sanitizer

-- feminine products if applicable
+- feminine products

 Communications

-- Whistle with lanyard
+- whistle with a lanyard

-- AM/FM Radio with extra batteries
+- AM/FM radio with extra batteries

-Radio suggestion: Ambient Weather WR-111B Emergency Solar Hand Crank Radio includes: AM/FM/NOAA digital radio, flashlight, cell phone charger with NOAA certified weather alert & cables
+Radio suggestion: Ambient Weather WR-111B Emergency Solar Hand Crank Radio includes AM/FM/NOAA digital radio, flashlight, cell phone charger with NOAA certified weather alert & cables

 Safety

-- N95 Dust Mask
+- N95 dust mask

 Tools